GenOL: Generating Diverse Examples for Name-only Online Learning: Appendix

 \subsection{Implementation Details}

-We used ResNet18~\citep{resnet} and Vision Transformer (ViT)~\citep{dosovitskiyB16} as network architectures for the class-incremental learning (CIL) setup.
+We use ResNet18~\citep{resnet} and Vision Transformer (ViT)~\citep{dosovitskiyB16} as network architectures for the class-incremental learning (CIL) setup.
 Due to the large number of parameters in ViT, training it from scratch in an online setup resulted in lower performance.
 Therefore, we used the weights of a model pre-trained on ImageNet-1K~\citep{russakovsky2015imagenet} as initial weights for ViT.
 For data augmentation, we consistently applied RandAugment~\citep{cubuk2020randaugment} in all experiments.
-For the optimizer and the learning rate (LR) scheduler in CIL setup, we employed the Adam optimizer with initial LR of 0.0003 and Constant LR scheduler, respectively, following prior works~\citep{koh2023online, seo2024learning}.
-In MVCIL setup, we use Adam optimizer with LR $5\times10^{-5}$ and Constant LR scheduler.
 For task split, we adopt a disjoint setup, where tasks do not share classes~\citep{parisi2019continual}.
-We used the GPT-4 model~\citep{achiam2023gpt} for all LLM-based prompt generation baselines including \promptmethod.
-To ensure a fair comparison among manually annotated data, generated data, and web-scraped data, we used an equal number of samples in all experiments.
-Regarding the web-scraped data, we obtained 20\% more samples than necessary for batch training with the aim of filtering out noisy data.
+We used the GPT-4 model~\citep{achiam2023gpt} for all LLM-based prompt generation baselines, including \promptmethod, for a fair comparison.
+Furthermore, to ensure a fair comparison among manually annotated data, generated data, and web-scraped data, we used an equal number of data in all experiments.
+Regarding the web-scraped data, we first acquire 20\% more samples than necessary to filter out noisy data, following ~\citep{prabhu2023categories}.
 To achieve this, we utilized pre-trained CLIP~\citep{radford2021learning} for filtering, which excludes the most noisy bottom samples, resulting in a cleaned subset used for training, following~\citep{schuhmann2022laion}.
 We used 8$\times$RTX 4090 GPUs to generate images using text-to-image generative models.

-\paragraph{Hyperparameters.} For $T$, which refers to the temperature of the softmax function in \ensemblemethod, is uniformly set to 0.5 across all datasets.
-For $L$, the truncation ratio used in RMD score normalization, we set it to 5\% for all experiments In all experiments, we run five different random seeds and report the average and standard error mean.
-For diverse prompt generation, we generate 50 different prompts for all baselines across all benchmarks, including \promptmethod, to ensure a fair comparison.
-Specifically, to generate 50 prompts using \promptmethod, we set depth $d=2$, and $K$ = 7 for all setups.

-Following \citep{koh2021online, koh2023online, kim2024online}, we conduct batch training for each incoming sample.
-Specifically, for PACS, CIFAR-10, and DomainNet, the number of batch iterations per incoming sample is set to 2, 2, and 3, respectively, with batch sizes of 16, 16, and 128.
-Episodic memory sizes are configured as 200, 2000, and 10000 for PACS, CIFAR-10-W, and DomainNet, respectively.